 OneSpan Cloud Authentication is a quick-to-deploy, cloud-based multifactor authentication solution that supports a full range of authentication options including biometrics, push notification, visual cryptograms for transaction data signing, SMS and hardware authenticators.
-It eliminates cost associated with managing legacy on-premises authentication technology and provides a seamless upgrade path to more comprehensive solutions such as Intelligent Adaptive Authentication and Risk Analytics.
+It eliminates cost associated with managing legacy on-premises authentication technology and provides a seamless upgrade path to more comprehensive capabilities such as Intelligent Adaptive Authentication, which applies a precise level of security for each unique customer interaction using advanced real-time risk analysis and scoring.